Embed This Data

-Comoros’s economic freedom score is 51.4, making its economy the 142nd freest in the 2013 Index.
-Its overall score is 3.9 points higher than last year due to noteworthy advancements in investment freedom, financial freedom, trade freedom, and business freedom.
+Comoros’s economic freedom score is 52.1, making its economy the 142nd freest in the 2015 Index.
+Its overall score is 0.7 point higher than last year, reflecting improvements in half of the 10 economic freedoms, including freedom from corruption, investment freedom, monetary freedom, and labor freedom.
 Comoros is ranked 32nd out of 46 countries in the Sub-Saharan Africa region, and its overall score is lower than the regional average.

-The individual income tax rate is 30 percent, and the corporate tax rate is 50 percent.
-Other taxes include a value-added tax (VAT) and an insurance tax.
-The overall tax burden is 12.4 percent of GDP.
-Government spending is equivalent to 22.1 percent of the domestic economy.
-Public debt has declined to below 45 percent of GDP as the government completes its debt reduction under the Heavily Indebted Poor Countries Initiative.
+The top individual income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
+Other taxes include a value-added tax and an insurance tax.
+The overall tax burden is 12.3 percent of GDP.
+Government expenditures equal 26.6 percent of the domestic economy.
+Public debt has fallen to 19 percent of the domestic economy as debt forgiveness continues under the Highly Indebted Poor Country initiative.

 Simplifying the business start-up process has progressed unevenly, and private enterprises still face costly and time-consuming regulatory hurdles.
 Launching a company costs more than the level of average annual income, and completing licensing requirements takes over 100 days.
 The formal labor market is not fully developed.
 The government subsidizes state-owned utilities (water, electricity, and oil) and controls other prices.